kotae42/romaudit_cli/README.md

 ### Does romaudit_cli support compressed ROM files?
 **No.** romaudit_cli only works with uncompressed ROM files.
 You must extract all ROMs from ZIP, 7Z, RAR, or other archive formats before scanning.
 This is by design to ensure accurate hash verification and file organization.

-### What's the difference between DAT and XML files?
-Both contain ROM databases.
-DAT files are typically used by No-Intro, while XML files are commonly used by MAME. romaudit_cli automatically detects and handles both formats.

-### Can it handle large MAME XML files?
-**Yes.** Version 1.6.2 includes optimizations for large XML files, including adaptive buffering and progress indicators for files over 10MB.
+### What DAT formats are supported?
+Standard XML-based DAT files, commonly used by No-Intro, Redump, and similar preservation projects.

 ### Why doesn't it support compressed files?
 Working with uncompressed files ensures: